lsdev14/karma-ng-stripScript-preprocessor/README.md

 ## Installation

-You can simple do it by:
+Installation is simple using the following:
 ```bash
 npm install karma-ng-stripScript-preprocessor --save-dev
 ```